 - heavy or painful periods

-- unusual bleeding such as after sex or between periods
+- unusual vaginal bleeding such as after sex or between periods

 There is no specific, single test for PID and the doctor will rely on your symptoms and examination findings to decide if you have PID.

-If your doctor thinks it is very likely you have PID you will be given a course of antibiotics, usually before test results are available.
-This is to lower the risk of any possible long term complications.
+If your doctor thinks it's very likely you have PID, you will be given a course of antibiotics, usually before test results are available.
+This is to lower the risk of any possible long-term complications.

-- Finish the course of treatment, even if your tests are all clear and you are feeling better.
+- Make sure you finish the course of treatment, even if your tests are all clear and you are feeling better.